anbud/cosmos-validator-mission-control/INSTRUCTIONS.md

 **List of validator monitoring metrics**

 - Validator Details :  Displays the details of a validator like moniker, website, keybase identity and details.
-- Gaiad Status :  Displays whether the gaiad is running or not in the from of UP and DOWN.
+- Meled Status :  Displays whether the meled is running or not in the from of UP and DOWN.
 - Validator Status :  Displays the validator health.
 Shows Voting if the validator is in active state or else Jailed.
-- Gaiad Version : Displays the version of gaia currently running.
+- Meled Version : Displays the version of mele currently running.
 - Validator Caught Up : Displays whether the validator node is in sync with the network or not.
 - Block Time Difference : Displays the time difference between previous block and current block.
 - Current Block Height :  Validator : Displays the current block height committed by the validator.